tssa017/portfolio/README.md

 ## For developers

-Compile the SCSS live with the following command:
+Compile the SCSS live with the following commands:

 ```bash
 cd src